Configuring Google Workspace Integration for ChromeOS

 II.
 Create a Google Cloud Project and enable API Access

-2. Create a Project (e.g. “ldo-cloudconnector”).
+2. Click Create Project, then enter a project name (e.g. “ldo-cloudconnector”).

 III.
 Create a Google Cloud Service Account